 - Gentleness, ease and patience for yourself – in addition to unwinding the habit itself, you're also building new habits, new ways of caring for your feelings and needs.
 This also takes time, patience, and kindness.
 When we acknowledge this, we support ourselves and bolster our courage rather than criticizing ourselves.

 - Emotional support.
 When you're moving through the growth process, you'll have times when you'll panic, when you'll feel like nothing's changing, when you feel bored, when you get scared, and when you feel resistant, when you don't feel like doing the things that help you feel nourished and cared for.
 During these times, you need emotional support to care for these emotions without getting stuck in them.
 This helps you navigate the ups and downs of the journey with resilience, trust, and strength – an internal sense of, “I can handle this.”

 In teaching thousands of students and listening to their sugar stories, these three things are what I see over and over that lay the foundation for change.
 Emotional support is especially crucial.
-Nearly everyone needs more of it, for modern life can feel lonely and disconnected.
+Nearly everyone needs more of it.

 That's why I created this course for you.

 In Emerge you'll receive support, tools, practices, and understanding to give you greater confidence and competence in helping yourself through the process of changing your habits with sugar.

 This course is designed to help you compassionately reframe your experience with sugar so that you can honor your body's natural limits.